CatherineTrevor/gothenburg-netball/README.md

 # Gothenburg Netball Club Project
-## A simple website providing information about Gothenburg's Netball Club.
+## A simple website providing information about Gothenburg's Netball Club to existing and prospective players.
 # Contents
 1. Project Overview

-2. UX
+2. UXD
 - Strategy
+    *Target audience
+    *User stories
 - Scope
+    *Features
 - Structure
 - Skeleton
 - Surface
+    *Typography
+    *Imagery
+    *Color scheme
+    *Favicon
-3. Continue
+3. Technologies used

+4. Testing

+5. Deployment

+6. Credits

+- Content
+- Media
+- Acknowledgements

 # Project Overview

-This project is my Milestone Project One as part of the Full Stack Software Diploma Course with the Code Institute.
+This project is my Milestone Project One as part of the Diploma in Software Development Course with the Code Institute.

 I am on the committee for the Gothenburg Netball Club: a team of amateur netball players, set up for English-speaking adults in Gothenburg.
 Sadly due to the current Covid-19 situation having such a negative impact on sports, we have been unable to have routine sessions, and therefore